|

 • Children are welcome on club trips, but they must be accompanied

-by a parent or guardian who is responsible for their behavior and well
+by a parent or guardian who is responsible for their behavior and well-being.

 • Pets are not allowed on club trips.